Mystery of Alexander the Great-era tomb holds Greeks in thrall

 Stories on the Amphipolis tomb sell like hot "koulouri" or pretzels, the Kathimerini newspaper said.
 "It has unfolded in a thrilling way, never before has an archaeological excavation been unveiled this way," Culture Minister Constantinos Tassoulas told Greek television.

 Not everyone is happy.
-The opposition has criticized Samaras -- whose government handles all announcements related to the tomb -- for trying to make political capital from the discovery.
+The opposition has criticised Samaras -- whose government handles all announcements related to the tomb -- for trying to make political capital from the discovery.

 "Amphipolis is not the place for political games," said Panos Skourletis, spokesman for the opposition Syriza party.